MQA audio: what is the audio streaming technology? How can you get it?

 MQA SCL6: a groundbreaking codec?

-You can read all about this potentially groundbreaking codec in our MQA SCL6 explainer, but essentially it is a way of packaging a file for wireless transmission (in much the same way as a Bluetooth codec like aptX or LDAC is) and works for broadcast and streaming across Bluetooth, UWB (Ultra Wide Band) and wi-fi.
+SCL6 is essentially a way of packaging a file for wireless transmission (in much the same way as a Bluetooth codec like aptX or LDAC is) and works for broadcast and streaming across Bluetooth, UWB (Ultra Wide Band) and wi-fi.
 How is it different to Bluetooth codecs then?
 Well, for one, it has the potential to offer better on-the-go sound quality, as it is purportedly able to transfer data at a much higher data rate than Bluetooth codecs currently can.
 So will we see hi-res wireless playback for portable products without the need for wi-fi?
 Possibly.
 SCL6 is uniquely adaptable too and therefore able to react to the quality of the link between the sending device and the receiver.

-As this technology was only recently announced, we are yet to see hardware support and therefore SCL6 in action.
-A pair of PSB-branded wireless headphones is due to be among the first SCL6-compatible products, though they are still a year away.
-Only time will tell how much impact it makes on the quality of wireless music on the go.
+As this technology was only recently announced, we are yet to see hardware support and therefore SCL6 in real-world action (though we did go hands-on with the technology during an SCL6 demo).
+That said, a pair of PSB-branded wireless headphones is due to be among the first SCL6-compatible products, planned for launch sometime this year.

 MQA's future

-In April 2023, news broke that MQA is going into administration, with the company's official statement reading as follows:
+In April 2023, news broke that MQA was going into administration, with the company's official statement reading as follows:

 "Following the recent positive reception to MQA’s latest technology (SCL6), there has been increased international interest in buying MQA Ltd. At the same time, MQA’s main financial backer is seeking an exit.
 In order to be in the best position to pursue market opportunities and expedite this process, the company has undergone a restructuring initiative, which includes entering into administration and is comparable to Chapter 11 in the US."